Mohitty/GSoC2019/README.md

     "files", "markdown-editor", "pdf-viewer", "preferences", "root-viewer" ]
   ```
+  4. (Alternative Step) Instead of above three steps you can use my local repo with all the above steps already done: https://github.com/Mohitty/preferencesApp .
+Then go to the next step.
-  4. Run the following commands in order, from the root of Phoenix repo:
+  5. Run the following commands in order, from the root of the repo:
     - `yarn install`
     - `yarn dist`
     - `docker run --rm -it --name node-docker -v $PWD:/home/app -w /home/app -e "PORT=3000" -p 3000:3000 -p 8300:8300  -u node node:latest yarn watch`